More than 100 testimonies Since 2002!

-User: PhD Student, Univ.
+User: Nicolas Plain, PhD Student, Univ.
 Grenoble Alpes, Institute for Geosciences and Environmental research (IGE) Grenoble Applied Economics Lab (GAEL), F-38000 Grenoble, France

 "I'm a PhD Candidate in second year on energy transition in Africa with renewable microgrids for rural electrification.
 Our laboratory is working on a better estimation of the different renewable resources for high penetration scenarios in the electricity sector.
 We will use the solar data from Soda to better estimate the solar resource over the whole African continent for off-grid system.
 We enjoy working with the entire soda team we met during the one week solar resource training they give each year at Sophia Antipolis.
 They are very responsive and answer with great interest to all our questions. "